Blendify/blender-manual/blender_docs/manual/physics/particles/emitter/children.rst

    From left to right: Round: 0.0, Round: 1.0, Clump: 1.0, Clump: -1.0, Shape: -0.99.

 Use Clump Curve
-   Todo.
+   Use :ref:`ui-curve-widget` instead of parameters.
 Clump
-   Clumping.
+   Clumping amount along child strands.
    The children may meet at their tip (1.0) or start together at their root (-1.0).
 Shape
    Form of *Clump*.
 Either inverse parabolic (0.99) or exponentially (-0.99).
 Use Clump Noise